cterdam/dotfiles/README.md

   - Then log back in a few times.
 Go to `tmux` and send `Prefix` `Shift+I` to install tmux plugins.

-    - If the local instance is also running `tmux`, then `Prefix` might need to be sent twice in order to reach the remote instance.
+    - If the local instance is also running `tmux`, then these keys might need to be sent twice in order to reach the remote instance.

   - Launch `vim` to install vim plugins.